-The Red Dwarf episode Legion mentions several future supergeniuses whose surnames are ironically those of people known in the present for being stupid, including (singer Noddy) Holder, (impressionist Bobby) Davro and (Dan) Quayle.
+- The Red Dwarf episode Legion mentions several future supergeniuses whose surnames are ironically those of people known in the present for being stupid, including (singer Noddy) Holder, (impressionist Bobby) Davro and (Dan) Quayle.

-In the Eerie Indiana episode "No Brain, No Pain" that came out during the Bush-Quayle years, one character threatens to destroy another character's brain, saying he's about to get "vice-presidential".
+- In the Eerie Indiana episode "No Brain, No Pain" that came out during the Bush-Quayle years, one character threatens to destroy another character's brain, saying he's about to get "vice-presidential".

-Fallout 2 has Daniel Bird, vice-president of the American shadow-government, the Enclave, who volunteered as a test-subject for a biological weapon, and ended up severely brain-damaged when the experiment when haywire.
+- Fallout 2 has Daniel Bird, vice-president of the American shadow-government, the Enclave, who volunteered as a test-subject for a biological weapon, and ended up severely brain-damaged when the experiment when haywire.
 When the Player Character meets him, all he does is standing around idly in his office and sprouting random lines, which are more or less paraphrases of or directly lifted from some of Dan Quayle's statements.

-Doonesbury, in keeping with its portrayal of Bush as a literal Invisible President, depicted Quayle as a floating, disembodied feather (the implication being that he's a "featherbrain").
-One series of strips dealt with the hypothetical death of President Bush (from chocking on his Trademark Favorite Food, a pork rind) and Quayle's swearing in.
+- Doonesbury, in keeping with its portrayal of Bush as a literal Invisible President, depicted Quayle as a floating, disembodied feather (the implication being that he's a "featherbrain").
+One series of strips dealt with the hypothetical death of President Bush (from choking on his Trademark Favorite Food, a pork rind) and Quayle's swearing in.

-Capitol Critters featured the President's cat as a villain for the mice characters.
+- Capitol Critters featured the President's cat as a villain for the mice characters.
 The vice-president's cat is a clumsy doofus with a tie and a haircut similar to Quayle's.

 The following tropes are associated with Dan Quayle:

-Never Live It Down: During the roughly 4 1/2 years (between being named as GeorgeHWBush's running mate to the time his time as Vice-President ended; he managed to get at least 3 of these: the comment during the 1988 Vice-Presidential debate that led to his Democratic counterpart; Texas Senator Lloyd Bentsen, delivering his famous "Senator, you're no Jack Kennedy" retort; the MurphyBrown speech in which the point he was trying to make about the problem of fatherless homes was lost in the reference to the sitcom; and shortly after that came the "potatoe" incident.
+- Never Live It Down: During the roughly 4 1/2 years (between being named as GeorgeHWBush's running mate to the time his time as Vice-President ended; he managed to get at least 3 of these: the comment during the 1988 Vice-Presidential debate that led to his Democratic counterpart; Texas Senator Lloyd Bentsen, delivering his famous "Senator, you're no Jack Kennedy" retort; the MurphyBrown speech in which the point he was trying to make about the problem of fatherless homes was lost in the reference to the sitcom; and shortly after that came the "potatoe" incident.